 Building on the Duchampian strategy of the readymade and the use of artwork titles to create provocative self-descriptive works, Ben Gavin’s practice incorporates and displaces objects, text and images.

-Aftermath transforms the gallery into an Contemporary Art Fair booth with signage mounted above the entrance.
+Aftermath transforms the gallery into a Contemporary Art Fair booth with signage mounted above the entrance.
 The viewer enters into a meditative space filled with residue: dispersed foam and cardboard, bundles of discarded plastic, tyvek paper, wrapping, water bottles, various tape, crushed aluminium cans, screws in the wall and coffee take away cups – the debris of excessive production and consumption.

 Exhibition and residency at CARTEL Bangkok courtesy of Mit Jai Inn and Kan Nathiwutthikun